TheOdinProject/curriculum/README.md

 The Odin Project depends on open-source contributions to improve, grow and thrive.
 We welcome contributors of all experience levels and backgrounds to help maintain this awesome curriculum and community.

-### Courses in Development
-[These are the courses](https://github.com/TheOdinProject/curriculum/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20label%3A%22course%20overview%22%20) we are developing at the moment.

-Please feel free to comment on any of them with:
-* your suggestions for topics we should cover,
-* any resources you think we should include,
-* any project ideas you think would be a good fit,
-* or any feedback in general.

-Every little bit helps to make our curriculum better.

 ### Lessons in Development
 On a more granular level, [these are the lessons](https://github.com/TheOdinProject/curriculum/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20label%3A%22new%20lesson%22%20) we are currently developing for the courses.
 Again, please feel free to comment on any of them with any suggestions and ideas you have.